April 1, 2026

 If I had to offer an answer, my first guess would be that we as human beings tend to have a difficult time with change, just because it’s difficult.
 And why would a difficult thing feel easy?

 I recently came to this conclusion for the millionth time during the first few miles of a run for a half marathon training program.
 I distinctly remember the internal thought exchange initiated by me thinking “why does this feel so hard?”.
-Luckily, before I could spiral down the rabbit hole of reasons to aboutface and go home (including the windchill and my headphone dying at 0.5 of 4.5 miles), my conscience replied plainly “...because it’s hard”.
+Luckily, before I could spiral down the rabbit hole of reasons to aboutface and go home (including the windchill and my headphones dying at 0.5 of 4.5 miles), my conscience replied plainly “...because it is hard”.
 A fact I’d known and continue to be reminded of with each new race that I sign up for.
 They’re called challenges because they’re meant to challenge us to grow.

 Humans are creatures of comfort and habit.
 Our neurobiology wiring urges us seek out what feels pleasurable, and avoid what doesn’t.
 And because change often carries a certain level of unknownness or ambiguity, it’s not unusual for the experience to lean more towards an avoidance-worthy discomfort, versus a welcomed venture.